redhat-developer/vscode-java/README.md

 * `java.symbols.includeSourceMethodDeclarations` : Include method declarations from source files in symbol search.
 Defaults to `false`.

 New in 1.1.0:
- * `java.quickfix.showAt"` : Show quickfixes at the problem or line level.
+ * `java.quickfix.showAt` : Show quickfixes at the problem or line level.
+ * `java.configuration.workspaceCacheLimit` : The number of days (if enabled) to keep unused workspace cache data.
+Beyond this limit, cached workspace data may be removed.

 Semantic Highlighting